kenimo49/claude-code-tips/README.md

 ## Tip 28: Keep CLAUDE.md simple and concise

 I think it's important to keep CLAUDE.md really simple and concise.
 You can just start with no CLAUDE.md at all.
 And if you find that you keep telling Claude Code the same thing over and over again, then you can just add it to CLAUDE.md.
 I know there is an option to do that through the `#` symbol, but I prefer to just ask Claude Code to either add it to the project level CLAUDE.md or the global CLAUDE.md and it'll know what to edit exactly.
 So you can just let Claude Code edit CLAUDE.md by itself based on your instruction.

+## Tip 29: Claude Code as the universal interface

+I used to think with Claude Code, CLI is like the new IDE, and it's still true in a way.
+I think it's a great first place to open your project whenever you want to make quick edits and stuff like that.
+But depending on the severity of your project, you want to be more careful about the outputs than just staying at the vibe coding level.

+But what's also true, the more general case of that, is that Claude Code is really the universal interface to your computer, the digital world, any sort of digital problem that you have.
+You can let it figure it out in many cases.
+For example, if you need to do a quick edit of your video, you can just ask it to do that - it'll probably figure out how to do that through ffmpeg or something similar.
+If you want to transcribe a bunch of audio files or video files that you have locally, you can just ask it to do that - it might suggest to use Whisper through Python.
+If you want to analyze some data that you have in a CSV file, it might suggest to use Python or JavaScript to visualize that.
+And of course with internet access - Reddit, GitHub, MCPs - the possibilities are endless.

+I think it's kind of interesting because the computer started with a text interface.
+And we're, in a way, coming back to this text interface that you can spin up three or four tabs at a time, as I mentioned earlier.
+To me, that's really exciting.
+It feels like you have a second brain, in a way.
+But because of the way it's structured, because it's just a terminal tab, you can open up a third brain, a fourth brain, a fifth brain, a sixth brain.
+And as the models become more powerful, the proportion of the thinking that you can delegate to these things - not the important things, but things that you don't want to do or that you find boring or too tedious - you can just let them take care of it.
+As I mentioned, a good example of that is looking into GitHub Actions.
+Who wants to do that?
+But it turns out these agents are really good at those boring tasks.

 ---